kswedberg/new-tab-bookmarks/README.md

 1. `git clone https://github.com/kswedberg/new-tab-bookmarks.git`
 2. `cd new-tab-bookmarks`
 3. `npm install`
-4. `npm run build:production`
+4. `npm run build-chrome`

 ### Install it in the Chrome browser:

 1. Open the Manage Extensions page ([chrome://extensions](chrome://extensions))
 2. Check the checkbox for "Developer Mode"
 3. Press the "Load unpacked extension…" button
-4. Navigate to this repo's `public` directory and select it
+4. Navigate to this repo's `dist` directory and select it